 - Macrophages (a type of white blood cell) can activate adult hair follicle stem cells.

-As usual the study was carried out in mice and not humans…but I think that it is now only a matter of a short time before we see an increasing number of trials in humans.
-As I have mentioned many times on this blog, this will probably happen faster in Asia than in other regions due to regulatory reasons.
+As usual the study was carried out in mice and not humans.
+However, I think that it is now only a matter of a short time before we see an increasing number of trials in humans.
+As I have mentioned many times, this will probably happen faster in Asia than in other regions due to regulatory reasons.